Kasta Tomb: Second chamber

 The chamber is 4.5 m wide, 3 m long and around 6.5 m high.
 It is slightly taller than the first chamber and is separated from it by a threshold.
 The lintel leading to the second antechamber is supported by two caryatids.
 They each stand on a 1.4 m high platform and are 2.27 m tall.
 The face of the caryatid west of the gate is well preserved, the face of the east is broken, parts of which were found in situ.

 The entire floor is decorated with a mosaic of expert craftsmanship, though never intended to be seen.
 It uses black, white, grey, yellow, blue and red pebbles and is framed with a meandering geometric pattern and a wave pattern on the inside.
 In the middle of the mosaic the tesserae are missing on an almost circular surface with a diameter of approximately 80 cm.
 Some of the missing pebbles were found in the layer of earth covering the chamber.
-The picture depicts the abduction of Persephone by Pluto.
+The picture depicts the abduction of Persephone by Hades.
 Both stand on a chariot drawn by two white horses and are guided by Hermes who accompanies the spirits of the deceased to Hades.
 Persephone wears a white robe with a narrow red ribbon around her waist.
-Pluto is depicted with a crown and Hermes with winged sandals.
+Hades is depicted with a crown and Hermes with winged sandals.